Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-os/tor-mac.rst

         :width: 80%
         :alt: Apply proxy

 Done!
-You have now enabled system wide Tor potential.
+You have now enabled system-wide Tor potential.

 If you'd like to setup Firefox to use Tor you can follow  :ref:`this guide<torff-mac>`.